-Under no circumstances must plans for/construction/building work/refurbishment or demolition on academy premises begin without consulting Howard Nelson DoNESC Chief Executive Officer howard.nelson@donesc.org 01603 550510 or Darren Williams Head of Estates darren.williams@donesc.org 01603 550510.
+Under no circumstances should plans for/construction/building work/refurbishment or demolition on academy premises begin without consulting Darren Williams, Head of Estates, darren.williams@donesc.org / 01603 550132.

-• Suitability of all contractors
+Suitability of all contractors

-The person responsible for contractors on academy premises is that of the Headteacher/Principal, or their delegated staff member and/or where applicable the DoNESC Head of Estates Manager Darren Williams darren.williams@donesc.org The Trust approved contractors have completed approved contractor pre-checks for their staff and sub-contractors before attending academy premises to carry out work.
-Therefore checks and procedures needed to be carried out on other contractors (if not confirmed on the Trust approved list of contractors held by Contracts and Compliance Assistant Fiona Garner fiona.garner@dneat.org) include:
+The person responsible for contractors on academy premises is that of the Headteacher/Principal, or their delegated staff member and/or where applicable the DoNESC Head of Estates Darren Williams darren.williams@donesc.org The Trust approved contractors have completed approved contractor pre-checks for their staff and subcontractors before attending academy premises to carry out work.
+Therefore checks and procedures needed to be carried out on other contractors (if not confirmed on the Trust approved list of contractors held on iAM Compliant include:

 - A Contractor Pre-contract Checks form (see appendix HS12) must be completed by the contractor(s) and delegated person and approved before any work commences. - Competence of the contractor to complete the job safely e.g. their skills, training, knowledge and experience in the work to be completed is essential.
-The more complex the task the more competent the contractor will need to be. - Contractors are required to comply with legislation, relevant regulations and the academy's Health and Safety Policy, Procedures and Guidance. - An assessment of the hazards and risks involved with the work - The delegated person who is responsible for the contractor(s), together with the contractors (s) must discuss the planned work to be completed; suitable and sufficient Risk Assessments and Method Statements must be provided by the contractor. - What can cause harm to people, or damage to building, plant and equipment.
+The more complex the task the more competent the contractor will need to be. - Contractors are required to comply with legislation, relevant regulations and the academy's Health and Safety Policy, Procedures and Guidance. - An assessment of the hazards and risks involved with the work - The delegated person who is responsible for the contractor(s), together with the contractors (s) must discuss the planned work to be completed; suitable

+- and sufficient Risk Assessments and Method Statements must be provided by the contractor. - What can cause harm to people, or damage to building, plant and equipment.
 E.g., hazards associated with equipment the contractor(s) will be using including vehicles, tools and noise. - Are there any harmful substances used in the processes? - Who might be harmed and how? - How will the risks be controlled? - Considerations include: - Any risk from each other's work that could affect the health and safety of others e.g. access and egresses to the site, pedestrian routes, will local residents be affected.
 Will the work affect other relevant staff/pupils/visitors/other contractors? - Make sure you agree the measures needed to control risks with the contractor before work starts. - Is a documented safe system of work (Permit to Work) required? - Once you have agreed action to control risks, be clear about who will do what and when. - Provide the contractor with information and instruction about all the health and safety potential risks on site that they may need to be aware. - The "Responsible Person" or the delegated person and the contractor must work together and coordinate activities to ensure the work can be completed safely and without risks to health.
 E.g., regular meetings throughout the course of the work.
 The level of cooperation and coordination will depend on: - The job to be done - The number of contractors (or subcontractors) involved - The risks involved and